 You’ll be leaving the campsite too early for breakfast (won’t you?) so buy something from Steve the night before.
 I’d get lunch too, then any snack van that may or may not appear will be a bonus.
-Unless you’re stopping at Standedge, you’ll need as well at least breakfast for day three.
+Unless you’re stopping at Standedge, you’ll also need at least breakfast for day three.
 ‘What snack van?’
 I hear you cry.
 Sometimes there’s a very welcome snack van after Black Hill on the A635 at Wessenden Head (NTG p.
 43, 076 072).
-I say ‘sometimes’ because in a gale and freezing rain in October 2016, when I could really have done with a snack, it wasn’t there.
+In a gale and freezing rain in October 2016, when I could really have done with a snack, it wasn’t there.
 (In September 2018 there was again NO snack van 😦 )

 The standard accommodation tactic is to get to Standedge, Diggle or even the fleshpots of Marsden via the A62, and some say you can camp at the Great Western Inn on the A62 which is visible from the Way but check opening times.
-However this seems to me to make the second day silly-short.
-I find it easy and preferable to crack on past the horrid M62 and camp.
+However this seems to me to make the second day too short.
+I find it quite easy and preferable to crack on past the horrid M62 and camp.
 In 1999 I wild camped at Blackstone Edge, which was peaceful with fine views of the western conurbations although there were lots of dog walkers at dawn.
 This time more careful study of the map elicited a revelation – on the A58 there is a pub!
 Blackstone is already quite a hike from Crowden, but I was very thirsty, there was plenty of daylight and I was on a tighter schedule.
-The wonderful White House Inn was absolutely packed with clean, respectable townfolk eating out on a Bank Holiday Saturday night, but the staff were welcoming and served me a delicious meal on a corner of the bar, out of the way.
+The wonderful White House Inn was packed with clean, respectable townfolk eating out on a Bank Holiday Saturday night, but the staff were welcoming and served me a delicious meal on a corner of the bar, out of the way.

 They also told me Wayfarers often camp in an old quarry further along the Head Drain at about 964 193 but this turned to be damp and shady.
-It was a sunny evening and I fancied a view so, down through the rocks a few yards west, I found a perfect wild camping spot at Light Hazzles Edge.
+It was sunny and I fancied a view.
+Down through the rocks a few yards west I found a perfect wild camping spot at Light Hazzles Edge.
 I don’t normally wild camp near a vehicle track, figuring any trouble will probably be vehicle-borne, but this was well hidden behind rocks just before the power lines.

-On the north side of Black Hill there’s one hazard you do need to consider if it’s early or late in the year and if it’s been raining heavily for more than 24 hours, not that unusual on The Way.
+On the north side of Black Hill there’s one hazard you do need to consider early or late in the year or if it’s been raining heavily for more than 24 hours.
 The stream at Dean Clough (078 066, NTG p.
-43) can in wet weather become dangerous or even impassable.
-I don’t know what one would actually do about this coming from the south, other than strip off and wade, but if you’re meeting walkers coming from the north and they’re not looking aquatically traumatised, obviously it’s OK.
+43) can become dangerous or even impassable.
+Northbound, I don’t know what one would actually do about this other than strip off and wade, but if you’re meeting walkers coming from the north and they’re not looking aquatically traumatised, obviously it’s OK.
 You need to walk a few yards up the A635 towards Holmfirth then cross it just before the snack van (if it’s there) and walk a little way along Wessenden Head Road.
-Then take the obvious path down to the left, at the quirky steel ‘picture frame’.
-You’ll know what I mean when you see it.
+Then you take the obvious path down to the left, at the quirky steel ‘picture frame’.

-Watch out for nutty cyclists all along the reservoir track.
+Watch out for cyclists all along the reservoir track.
 The route up to Blakely Clough has changed between the old and new NTGs.
 You no longer cross the dam at the west end of Wessenden Reservoir, but follow the track further along to where the Way is fingerposted directly and steeply down over the river then similarly up again to the mysterious tanky thing with its mysterious radio mast.
-Don’t miss the change of direction at 038 087 (NTG p.
-45, E) as the original route directly to the southwest corner of Black Moss Reservoir is now a trackless swamp.
-How do I know?
-Because I mistakenly came that way on a subsequent north-south Pennine Way.
-South-north the path is flagstoned, you should be fine.
+The change of direction at 038 087 (NTG p.
+45, E) is important, the original route directly to the southwest corner of Black Moss Reservoir is now a trackless swamp.

 At Northern Rotcher don’t miss the lovely old marker stone at about 004 113, the track off to the northwest is the Oldham Way; we want the Oldie Way.
 The Aiggin Stone and the right turn off the roman road are both obvious.
-Rejoice, for the only time on the Pennine Way you’re very briefly in Lancashire, God’s Own County (other ancestral counties are available).
+Rejoice, for the only time on the Pennine Way you’re very briefly in Lancashire (other ancestral counties are available).

-As I blundered stiffly out of Steve’s campsite at 5 am Swallows were flitting and chittering, wagtails were chissicking, caravanners were snoring, all was well with a sun-kissed dawning world.
+As I blundered stiffly out of Steve’s campsite at five am Swallows were flitting and chittering, wagtails were chissicking, caravanners were snoring, all was well with a sun-kissed early world.
 It must have been the pizza.
 Try not to mourn the beautiful former Youth Hostel down to your right, be touched instead by the charming memorial wood.
-Then be annoyed by all the numbering and other signage installed by the ‘Outdoor Activities Centre’ (fka ‘Youth Hostel’) to indicate their rock climbing pitches.
+Try not to be vexed by all the signs installed by the ‘Outdoor Activities Centre’ (fka ‘Youth Hostel’) to indicate rock climbing pitches.
 These are presumably for the convenience of their ever-changing and often hungover young staff, who doubtless put up with minimum wage for the sake of an outdoorsy life and the social opportunities afforded by a constant passage of freshly-minted sixth-formers.

-I don’t climb rocks as, perhaps surprisingly for an Oldie Outdoors, I’m scared of heights.
-Laddow Rocks is the only bit of the Pennine Way I have to scuttle past with clenched buttocks, la-la-la-ing loudly and trying not to look sideways, not even at the amusing Ravens.
+Perhaps surprisingly for an Oldie Outdoors, I’m pretty scared of heights.
+Laddow Rocks is the only bit of the Pennine Way I have to scuttle past la-la-la-ing loudly and trying not to look sideways, not even at the amusing Ravens.
 Up in the valley a lad from Huddersfield overtook me.
 ‘Try the pizza?’
 I enquired.
-‘I did’, he replied enthusiastically, ‘I thought camping site pizza’d be crap, but it were amazing!’
+‘I did’, he replied enthusiastically.
+‘I thought camping site pizza’d be crap, but it were amazing!’
 Apart from that brief but comforting interaction, on a sunny May morning I had the whole of this vast and wonderful landscape to myself.